 …Alan Wooten, Director, CSB Community Living Services

 In the early 1980s, members of three McLean churches (Trinity United Methodist, Immanuel Presbyterian and Lutheran Church of the Redeemer) chaperoned monthly dances sponsored by the ARC of Northern Virginia.
-After getting to know some of the young adults with intellectual disabilities who attended these dances, they became concerned about what would happen to these vulnerable individuals after their parents died, or could no longer care for them.
+After getting to know some of the young adults with developmental disabilities who attended these dances, they became concerned about what would happen to these vulnerable individuals after their parents could no longer care for them.

-At that time, the model for caring for men and women with intellectual disabilities was moving away from institutionalization and into small group homes in residential areas.
+At that time, the model for caring for men and women with developmental disabilities was moving away from institutionalization and into small group homes in residential areas.
 A primary goal of this movement was to bring these individuals into the community instead of keeping them apart from it.
-Studies at the time showed a growing need for smaller community residences where these people could live in a shared home with their peers, and develop the skills important to day-to-day living.
+Studies at the time showed a growing need for smaller community residences where these people could live in a shared home with their peers and develop the skills important to day-to-day living.